 |Rural home||Medium: $300k - $750k||Increasing||Low||Low|

 |Empty land - suburban||Medium: $200k - $500k||Increasing||N/A||Medium|

 |Empty land - rural acreage||Varies: $100k - $2,000,000+||Increasing||N/A||Medium|

 1. Rental Income Potential = rental income compared to the value of the real estate purchase and costs of owning it, such as property taxes.
 Example: $1,500 rental income per month on a $300,000 condominium is better than $2,000 rental income per month on a $900,000 house.

 2. Examples: High demand cottage areas such as "cottage country" in Ontario and year-round tourist destinations like Whistler, BC. where you might rent your property by the night through AirBnb.

-As of the end of 2017 and beginning of 2018, the opportunities for investments in real estate (for capital gain and/or income) are in the following areas:
+As of early 2018, the opportunities for investments in real estate (for capital gain and/or income) are in the following areas: